 In addition, calcium and magnesium react with soap to form soap scum.
-Hard water will increase the consumption of soap, as soap will not create foam.
+Therefore, hard water increases the consumption of soap, as soap will not create foam.

 Does water hardness have any positive effects?

-Yes, in adequate concentrations, calcium and magnesium have a positive effect on human health and also on plants.
+In adequate concentrations, calcium and magnesium have a positive effect both on human health and on plants.
 They are both considered to be essential nutrients, and their deficiency might cause health problems.
 Therefore, in drinking water and irrigation water, a certain level of hardness is favorable.